Samson Alcantara: Term-sharing controversy

 In January 2010, ABAKADA gave a press release stating that Alcantara would replace Dela Cruz as its party-list representative in Congress.
 The announcement came as a result of Dela Cruz's supposed resignation on December 31, 2009, in accordance with a term-sharing agreement between him and Alcantara.
 However, Dela Cruz reiterated that he is still the organization's representative, adding that the agreement was not approved by the members of ABAKADA.

 Later that year, Alcantara, along with a few members of the party, filed a petition against Dela Cruz before the Supreme Court.
 In the petition, Alcantara et al. asked the Supreme Court to remove Dela Cruz as party-list representative of ABAKADA and to declare him as the lawful representative of the group.
 The petition was junked on April 17, 2012, since the contested term had already expired, making its petition moot and academic.

 2013 Senate candidacy

 Alcantara filed his candidacy for senator in the 2013 elections on October 4, 2012.

 In December 2012, Alcantara filed a petition before the Supreme Court to stop the airing of television commercials of five government officials who are also running for senator in the upcoming election.
 In the petition, he stated that these officials acted against ethical standards expected from elected officials and violated "the letter and spirit" of the 1987 Constitution.
 Those named in the petition included Senator Alan Peter Cayetano, Aurora Representative Sonny Angara, San Juan Representative JV Ejercito, Cagayan Representative Jack Enrile, and Puerto Princesa City Mayor Edward Hagedorn.

 Death

-He died on December 26, 2014, due to massive stroke.
+He died on December 26, 2014, due to a massive stroke.